 end

-Use always_ff instead of always for sequential logic Similarly to always_comb, use of always_ff permits tools to check that the procedure only contains sequential logic behaviour (no timing controls and only one event control) that variables on the left-hand side are not written to by any other process, and makes clear the intent for sequential logic behaviour with non-blocking assignments, <=.
+Use always_ff instead of always for sequential logic.
+Similarly to always_comb, use of always_ff permits tools to check that the procedure only contains sequential logic behaviour (no timing controls and only one event control) that variables on the left-hand side are not written to by any other process, and makes clear the intent for sequential logic behaviour with non-blocking assignments, <=.

 Avoid adding logic to non-blocking assignments.
 This is primarily a matter of taste, but having non-blocking assignments in always_ff blocks only from a logic signal name, rather than a logical expression, keeps the block simple and limits combinatorial logic to always_comb blocks and assign statements elsewhere in the module.
-Since synthesizable always_ffs are additionally restricted in that variables assigned to must have a reset condition of a constant value, maintaining this clarity aids the programmer.
+Since synthesizable always_ffs are additionally restricted in that variables assigned to must have a reset condition of a constant value, maintaining this clarity aids the designer.
 Having separate combinatorial blocks is also useful since it allows the logic signal driving a flip-flop as well as the registered value to be apparent in a waveform viewer, particularly when clock gates are used.

 A typical pattern when implementing combinatorial logic and registers is to define the set and clear conditions in an always_comb and register the value in an accompanying always_ff, for example: